 There has never been a better time to start rethinking efficiency

-Achieving the EU’s transition to a low-carbon economy by 2050 requires the full decarbonisation of our buildings.
-So, there is a clear need to accelerate the modernisation of existing building stock.
+Achieving the EU’s transition to a low-carbon economy by 2050 requires the full decarbonization of our buildings.
+So, there is a clear need to accelerate the modernization of existing building stock.
 To achieve this, we need to ensure that technical building systems are operating at maximum efficiency.